radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/authentication-configuration.md

 Enable Active Directory to support LDAP or LDAPs if not yet available

-Open route from the Identity analytics self-managed solution cluster to Active Directory on port LDAP port (default is 389) or LDAPs port (default 686).
+Open route from the Identity analytics solution cluster to Active Directory on port LDAP port (default is 389) or LDAPs port (default 686).

 ### User Federation required information